 There is no requirement to make a MRP for the HRA.
-However, in future years, money will be set-aside to repay HRA debt in accordance with the maturity profile.
+However, money is being set-aside to repay HRA debt in accordance with the maturity profile.
 This strategy is reflected in the HRA's Financial Plan.

 A summary of the CFR estimates is shown in the following table.